yliess86/DeepWaveDream/README.md

 ## Install

 To install the library you first need to install the wavedream library following the instruction on the repository: [WaveDream](https://github.com/yliess86/WaveDream).
-It consists of building [PyBind11](https://github.com/pybind/pybind11) from its sources and running a `setup.py` script.
+It consists of installing [PyBind11](https://github.com/pybind/pybind11), [SoundIO](http://libsound.io/) and running a `setup.py` script.

 Then the library can be installed using the `setup.py` script as follow (may require sudo):
 ```bash